About Us

 Our Mission

-To provide a high-quality college-preparatory education to Houston’s most able and motivated students from historically excluded communities and schools across the city.
+To provide a high-quality college-preparatory education to highly motivated students from Houston’s under-resourced communities and schools.

 Through a rigorous curriculum and an emphasis on community service and earning what one receives, we aim to produce responsible, well-educated citizens who will become constructive leaders in their communities.

-Chinquapin Prep has provided academically motivated students in 6th-12th grades who benefit from up to 97% tuition scholarships the opportunity for a better future through education.
+Chinquapin Prep has provided academically-motivated students who benefit from up to 97% tuition scholarships the opportunity for a better future through education.

 Our Story

-In 2010, our organization officially changed its name to Chinquapin Preparatory School, to better reflect its mission.
-Chinquapin is a non-profit college-preparatory school for grades six through twelve, primarily serving highly-motivated youth from Houston’s under resourced communities and schools by providing a better future through education.
-High school students live on campus Monday through Friday, while most sixth, seventh, and eighth graders are transported daily.
+In 2010, our organization officially changed its name to Chinquapin Preparatory School to better reflect its mission.
+Chinquapin is a non-profit college-preparatory school for grades six through twelve, primarily serving highly-motivated youth from Houston’s under-resourced communities and schools by providing a better future through education.
+High school students live on campus Monday through Friday, while most middle schoolers are transported daily.

 Quid Pro Quo is Chinquapin Prep’s motto.
 It is lived daily as students give time and effort to the school for the opportunity to receive a quality education in a caring, family-oriented environment.
 The school aims to produce responsible, educated citizens and leaders who can become positive role models in their community.